openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-inner-application-EmbeddableUIAbilityContext.md

 > **NOTE**
 >
-> In versions earlier than API version 11, the permission **ohos.permission.ABILITY_BACKGROUND_COMMUNICATION** is required.
-Since API version 11, only the permission **ohos.permission.DISTRIBUTED_DATASYNC** is required.
+> This API is available only for the EmbeddableUIAbility in redirection startup mode.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core